AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ## Hierarchical JSON Files

 ### Selection Metadata (`probe_{Probe_ID}_channel_selection_metadata.json.gz`)

+The criteria used to determine which channel to take as the putative pyramidal cell layer channel and the putative stratum radiatum layer channel.
+Our selection criterai for pyramidal layer channel was highest net ripple band power summed over whole session on that channel.
+Then once that was identified the channels 500 microns deeper were considered possible stratum radiatum candidates.
+During times when the sharp-wave band power on those channels AND the ripple band power on the putative pyramidal cell layer channel were both >1SD we computed the modulation index (MI) between sharp-wave phase and ripple power.
+The highest net MI across this set of channels was then used.
+We collected this measure, as well as net sharp-wave power and net circular-lieanr correlation of sharp-wave phase to ripple band power.

 **Format**: JSONL (JSON Lines) - each line is a separate JSON object

 **Structure per line**: